Inference API

 - All jobs have a

-For example, this is a job configuration for a FLUX.1 [dev] text to image generation:
+For example, this is a job configuration for a FLUX.1 [schnell] text to image generation:

 PNG data).
 This additional non-JSON input